undeMalum/portfolio/content/posts/cas-manager-refactoring/index.md

 But what does the maintenance refer to?
 Well, low cognitive complexity yields the improvement in areas such as debugging, optimization, future development, the efficiency of team work and many others, equally important.
 For me however, low cognitive complexity proves crucial because of two main aspects.
 First, it makes the process of extending the app easier and, second, I plan to make my project global (see ["Plans for the future section"](#plans-for-the-future)).

 **Progress so far**<br>
-Having described the background, I shall present the already-made progress (see my [Github](https://github.com/undeMalum/CAS-manager) for more in-depth explanation).
+Having described the background, I shall discuss the already-made progress (see my [Github](https://github.com/undeMalum/CAS-manager) for more in-depth explanation).

 First of all, I started refactorization with splitting up my program into different files to at least reduce the size of an original file.
 However, it quickly turned out to be almost impossible.
 I succeeded only with moving some functions.
 The good thing though was I eventually realized the cause of this impossibility.
 Namely, my initial approach required very high dependency between parts of my code, so they couldn't be easily separated.